vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/setting-up-lazy-load-for-pixel-apps.md

 Lazy Load for pixel apps consists of delaying the injection of the pixel script snippet via render-server or by the app itself.
 For more information about pixel apps, read this [doc](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-pixel-app).

-> :warning: Lazily loading pixel apps can cause misbehavior on all pixel apps.
+> :warning: This feature is in beta.
+Lazily loading pixel apps can cause misbehavior on all pixel apps.
 So, after setup, make sure that all pixel apps are working properly.
 >
 > To set this up, you will need to have access to a VTEX account and the [VTEX IO CLI](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-installation-and-command-reference).